Skip to content

 Authentication

 To authenticate your webhook calls, you can set up Authentication Profiles in the Integration Hub.
-This enables you to securely store Basic Authentication or OAuth 2.0 Client Credentials and reuse these credentials across multiple webhooks.
+This enables you to securely store credentials that can be reused across multiple webhooks.
 By centralizing authentication, you avoid having to repeatedly configure and expose credentials for every integration.

 Authentication Modes